postmanlabs/labs-docs/src/pages/docs/administration/team-merge.md

 * At this point, you can [re-share and organize collections into team workspaces](/docs/collaborating-in-postman/sharing/#sharing-to-workspaces) as you see fit.
 * Once the last team member and data from your old team have migrated to your new one, your old team will disable and you can begin [collaborating](https://www.youtube.com/watch?v=0hPUzjM-Cc8).

-### Using distributed migration
+### Performing distributed migration

 * Your team members should export their collections and environments prior to moving to your new team.
 You can use this as an opportunity to clean up and reorganize your workspaces.
 * Team members can join your new team and re-import collections and environments into their respective team workspaces, creating new workspaces where necessary.
     * By default, the person who imports a collection or environment is automatically assigned the Editor role (see more about [roles](/docs/collaborating-in-postman/roles-and-permissions/)).
 Everyone else on the team will be assigned as a Viewer.
 * Once the last team member and data from your old team have migrated to your new one, your old team will automatically disable and you can begin [collaborating](https://www.youtube.com/watch?v=0hPUzjM-Cc8).
     * If you change your old team email to a non-company domain email (for example Gmail, Yahoo, etc), your old team will continue indefinitely.
-You can keep a personal account with current data and use their work email for work account.
-This can help with migrating data so both accounts can be in use.
+You can keep a personal account with your current data and use a work email for a work account.
+Keeping both accounts in use can help when you migrate data.
     * Please keep in mind items that will need to be recreated (monitors, mocks, etc).

 ## Migration FAQs

 * **I'm on a free account, what happens to my personal collections once I join a new team?**
-As long as you are synced to the Postman cloud, the organizational structure of your personal workspace collections and environments will be carried over into the new team.
+As long as you are synced to the Postman cloud, the organizational structure of your personal workspace (collections and environments) will be carried over into the new team.
 Anything that has been shared to a team workspace will remain with the old team after you leave, meaning you will lose access to it.
 If you experience any issues when joining a new team [contact Postman support](postman.com/support).

 * **Can I be on two teams at once?**
 No, each account can be on one Postman team at a time.
 Multi-team collaboration and guest accounts are on [Postman's roadmap](https://trello.com/b/4N7PnHAz/postman-roadmap-for-developers).